 The 1872 Riverhouse has a gorgeous stained glass galleried entranceway, and if you book direct with them on their site, offers a free airport pick up or drop off, plus a free welcome drink.

 Grande Hotel do Porto – Where to stay in Porto

 If you’re looking for something more central (right on Rua de Santa Caterina) and for somewhere more ‘bourgeoisie’ – the Grande Hotel do Porto, built in 1880 is the place to come.
 With 40 rooms, 5 suites and 1 royal suite, it adds a touch of historic class to Porto and the Victorian style facade tempts you to enter and experience the French mirrors, chandeliers and marble columns within its dining and drawing rooms.
 Famous guests include the Emperor and Empress of Brazil in 1880 and the President of Portugal in 1934 (just a few of many).

 Rooms start at €82.
-Or look here for more deals.
+Or see here for more deals.

 Of course, there are many places to stay in Porto – especially now as it is in the middle of a tourism boom.
 These are a selection of my favourites and I hope have whetted your appetite even more to visit this eclectic and beautiful city.